 Direct impacts will be the localised smothering of the seabed around the well site, localised increase in turbidity and the depletion of oxygen in surface sediments.
-Drill cutting modelling has been carried out for this location and is summarised below.
+Drill cutting modelling has been carried out for the Johnson well, but not for the Sea Lion or the South Louis well as previous modelling and drilling has been undertaken for the previously drilled wells nearby and the post-drilling survey indicated no long-term significant impacts to the surrounding environment.